embrace-io/embrace-docs/docs/android/features/jetpack-compose.md

 The Embrace SDK injects code into your APK using a process we call “swazzling” to automatically capture taps on composables.

-## Enabling Jetpack Compose capture
+## Enabling Jetpack Compose instrumentation

-Out Jetpack Compose feature is in beta now.
+Our Jetpack Compose intrumentator is in beta now.
 You will need to modify your `embrace-config.json` [file](/android/features/configuration-file.md)
 ```json
 {
     "sdk_config": {